Yield: 6 key lime cheesecake cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 Cream cheese: for the cheesecake filling!
 You can also use Neufchatel cheese.

 Of course!
-Obviously they will not be small batch anymore but small batch isn’t always what we need!
-Simply double all of the ingredients in the recipe to make 12 delicious turtle cookies.
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 Definitely!
 Cookie dough only gets better with time.
 You can keep the cookie dough tightly covered in the fridge for up to 3 days before baking.
 For longer term storage, you can also freeze the cookie dough.
-Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again!
+Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again.
+I would recommend waiting to make the frosting until you would like to bake and frost the cookies.

 If you made these key lime cheesecake cookies I would love to see them and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!